 FCS momentum continues on final day of draft

-(STATS) - The third and final day of the NFL Draft is when the majority of FCS selections come off the board, and Saturday didn't disappoint with the fourth round.
+The third and final day of the draft is when the majority of FCS selections come off the board, and Saturday didn't disappoint with intriguing story lines in Philadelphia.

-The Chicago Bears got it going for the FCS on Saturday in Philadelphia, selecting North Carolina A&T running back Tarik Cohen with the 119th overall selection in the fourth round.
-Only 5-foot-6, 179 pounds, the MEAC's all-time rushing leader (5,619 yards) wasn't just one of the smallest players in the draft, but one of the fastest running backs.
-He clocked 4.42 seconds in the 40-yard dash at the NFL Combine.
+The Chicago Bears got it going in the fourth round, selecting North Carolina A&T running back Tarik Cohen with the 119th overall selection.
+Only 5-foot-6, 179 pounds, the MEAC's all-time rushing leader (5,619 yards) wasn't just one of the smaller players in the draft, but one of the fastest running backs.
+He was timed in 4.42 seconds in the 40-yard dash at the NFL Combine.

-The FCS pick between the two produced just as terrific a story line.
-The Los Angeles Rams used the 125th selection on Eastern Washington outside linebacker Samson Ebukam.
-That reunited the Nigerian-born standout with his college teammate, Cooper Kupp, the most accomplished wide receiver in FCS history and their third-round pick Friday night.
+The Los Angeles Rams used the 125th pick on Eastern Washington outside linebacker Samson Ebukam.
+That reunited the Nigerian-born standout with his college teammate Cooper Kupp, the most accomplished wide receiver in FCS history and their third-round pick Friday night.

 Bucknell offensive tackle Julie'n Davenport was the Houston Texans' pick at 130.
 The 2016 STATS FCS All-America first-teamer measures in at 6-7, 318 with a 36 1/2-inch arm length and 87 1/2-inch wingspan that were among the longest in the draft.

 Interestingly, the Texans had the pick announced by retired NASA astronaut Scott Kelly at the Johnson Space Center in Houston.